Explore

 Action Item

-On motion of Councilmember Richardson, seconded by Councilmember Esparza, that the above Action Item be ADOPTED.
+On motion of Vice President Arias, seconded by Councilmember Vang, that the above Action Item be APPROVED.
 The motion carried by the following vote:

 Attachments